Tierra Whack and Me

 Tierra Whack sings about everyday life in a way that always seems on the verge of an important truth, but instead stays grounded in the ordinary and particular.
 She sings in short bursts of sometimes mumbled lyrical flights, with simple rhymes and simple beats (Clones; Gloria).
 When she sings, she sounds like she’s singing for the brilliant under achievers.
 The tonal quality is flat and unemotional while speaking quiet truths (Only Child), without a trace of the coy breathiness that characterizes Billie Eilish, or the snobby post-modern atonal Courtney Barnett.

 Her themes are personal and autobiographical (Dolly; Sorry).
 She often sings or recites in a plain, hypnotic, near-monotone.
 Still, she sings sweetly — it’s almost like chanting.
 One syllable, one beat, which is how a friend once described Hank Williams’ style to me.
 She hits the high notes gently and clearly (Hungry Hippo).
 Her simplicity and plainness serve as the perfect backdrop to the lyrics, which somehow manage to be low down but still exciting.

-Will the real nigger please stand up, and all the fakes sit down?
+Will the real nigga please stand up, and all the fakes sit down?
 Let me fix my crown.
-Will the real nigger please stand up, and all the fakes sit down?
+Will the real nigga please stand up, and all the fakes sit down?
 Hold your head hold your crown.
 (Stand Up).

 The best thing about Tierra Whack is how the voice, the music, and the lyrics work together.
 The voice is flat and simple, the lyrics and music are too.
 You can feel the artist’s personae in each element; each on its own is less remarkable, but they amplify each other.